DONALD E. SIMANEK

 - History and philosophy of science.

 - The science/pseudoscience boundary.

 - Visual illusions.

-- Meccano/Erector designs for physics demos and labs.
+- Meccano/Erector designs for physics demonstrations and laboratory.

 - Concept development in physics.